Gravity enters Vermont

 Trip Miles 1,610.6 miles

-Though there are only three states remaining, there are big miles to cover in these states.
-For Vermont, the state I’m entering today, the trail covers 150 miles.
-New Hampshire has about 161 trail miles and there are more than 280 miles of the trail in Maine.
+Only three states remain, but the trail covers many rugged miles in each.
+For Vermont, the state I entered today, the trail is 150 miles long.
+New Hampshire has about 161 trail miles, and more than 280 miles of the AT are in Maine.

-And these miles are notoriously more difficult than all of the miles already completed.
-That’s especially true for New Hampshire and the southern part of Maine.
-The trail there is so difficult almost every hiker decreases his or her average miles per day.
+Many hikers say these miles are more difficult than all of the miles to the south.
+That’s especially true for the White Mountains New Hampshire.
+The southern part of Maine is also extremely rugged.
+The trail in those two states is so difficult, nearly all hikers decrease their average miles per day.

-To be sure, I still have a long way to go.
+To be sure, I still have a long way to go before I know if I'm able to stay at the same hiking pace.

 Duct tape repair of pack

-Before leaving our campsite, I spent some time this morning trying again to repair my pack.
-The bottle caps I added in New York to fix it were not holding in place, so I tried adding some duct tape.
+Before leaving our campsite this morning, I spent some time trying again to repair my pack.
+The bottle caps I added several days ago in New York, which were intended to keep the frame from poking through webbing that held the pack in shape, were not holding in place.
+I tried adding some duct tape, hoping that would keep the bottle caps from slipping.

-I was beginning to fear my relationship with this pack would not end well.
+I began to fear my relationship with this pack was not going to end well.

-I also noticed my water filter was beginning to filter slowly.
-This was to be expected, though.
-Filters eventually clog, even when they are regularly flushed with clean water.
-Mine wasn’t filtering so slowly to be a problem, but I made note of it so that I will begin to look for a replacement.
+I also noticed my water filter was not working as well.
+It was taking longer to filter a liter, though this wasn't unexpected.
+All filters eventually clog, even when they are regularly flushed with clean water.
+Mine wasn’t slow enough yet to be a serious problem, but I decided begin to look for a replacement when I was in town.

 Rocky climb up East Mountain